Sinancavdar/cs102-spring-2024/README.md

 # cs102-spring-2024
 Tutorial
 check 2
-check 3
+there is some bugs in check 3 and I write it again

-and need to add some tools
+check 4